LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 image object to a bytes object, allowing an edited image object to be output using `web_response->sendFile` without it first being written to disk.

-In order to serve an image or multimedia file through Lasso the MIME type of the file must first be determined.
+In order to serve an image or media file through Lasso the MIME type of the file must first be determined.
 Often, this can be discovered by looking at the configuration of the web server or web browser.
 The MIME type for a GIF is :mimetype:`image/gif` and the MIME type for a JPEG is :mimetype:`image/jpeg`.

 .. note::
-   It is not recommended that you configure your web server application to process all ".gif" and ".jpg" files through Lasso.
+   It is not recommended that you configure your web server application to process all "\*.gif" and "\*.jpg" files through Lasso.
 Lasso will attempt to interpret the binary data of the image file as Lasso code.
-Instead, use one of the procedures below to serve an image file from a path with a ".lasso" extension.
+Instead, use one of the procedures below to serve an image file from a path with a "|dot|
+   lasso" extension.

 .. member:: image->data()